Victor DeRenzi: Literature

 DeRenzi has consulted on several books, including works by the renowned Verdi scholar George Martin, Verdi in America and Opera at the Bandstand.
 He also consulted on numerous critical editions of operas such as Pagliacci, Otello and I due Foscari for the University of Chicago Press and Bärenreiter.
 He conducted the first performances of the critical edition of Un giorno di regno in 2013.
 He has been a member of the Advisory Board for the American Institute for Verdi Studies and has compiled and edited two volumes of Verdi songs.

 Personal life

-DeRenzi is married to Stephanie Sundine, a former soprano, now stage director.
+DeRenzi is married to Stephanie Sundine, a former soprano and retired stage director.
 Together they have a daughter.

 Recognitions

 DeRenzi has been the recipient of many honors including Sarasota Mayor's Citation (2007), Leadership Award "Arts Champion" from the Sarasota Arts Alliance (2016), and One World Award from the Sarasota Sister Cities Association (2021).
 He has advised on many publications and was listed as one of "Sarasota's 100 Most Powerful People".
 In 2016 he was made a Order of the Star of Italy for his contribution to Italian culture.